RubenPants/EvolvableRNN/README.md

 ## TODO

+* Research: How long does the GRU remember?

+* Experiment: Distance via ping, update every 5 frames (0.5 seconds)

 * Add more in-depth "evaluation" to experiments (auto-run)
 * Evaluate not with only the current elites, but also those of previous (1, 2?) generations, use best_genome_hist to do so!